RobertTownley/gamehook/README.md

 ## Pre-requisites

 You should know the basics of React to get started.
-It also helps (but is not required) if you know Typescript, and also have a rough understanding of how 3D mdodeling and animation works.
+It also helps greatly (but is not required) if you know Typescript, and also have a rough understanding of how 3D mdodeling and animation works.

 However, React is really all you need to get started with some examples that'll have you creating animations in your browser within 5 minutes of installing.